Fox River Grove, Illinois

 Fox River Grove (FRG) is a village in Algonquin Township, McHenry County and Cuba Township, Lake County, Illinois, United States.
 As per 2020 census, the population was 4,702.
 In 1919, the village of Fox River Grove was officially incorporated, becoming the ninth village in McHenry County.
 The Grove is situated along the southern shore of the Fox River.
-Residents refer to themselves as "Grovers."

 History

 Indigenous peoples

 Long before the arrival of Europeans, Native Americans called the land within Fox River Grove home.
 The Ojibwe (also known as Chippewa) people continued to winter in the Fox River Valley into the 1860s.
 The women traded beadwork and purses with local settlers while the men trapped muskrat and mink, selling the pelts in nearby Barrington, Illinois.
 The area's proximity to Northwest Highway (Route 14), a major military and trade road, enabled such commerce to thrive.
 The men also made fence posts for local farmers and would "spear fish at night using torches attached to the ends of their birchbark canoes."
 When spring came, they traveled north to their summer lands in Wisconsin.
 Between 1816 and 1833, the Ojibwe and U.S. governments engaged in peace talks, resulting in several land cession treaties being signed.
 Eventually, the federal government took control of all Ojibwe land in Illinois.
 The rapid increase of European-American settlers, coupled with pressures from the government and military, eventually forced this dynamic and proud people to leave the lands that would soon become the FRG and relocate west of the Mississippi River.